 Using a strip that measures the upper arm circumference of a child, field staff can determine a child’s nutritional status depending on the color range.
 Red indicates severe malnutrition, and a high likelihood the child will not survive.
 Orange and yellow show a risk of or moderate malnutrition, and green a healthy, developing child.

 Their fight for survival is far from over.
 Food and water remain scarce, yet there is hope because at the most critical stage in their development, these little ones are growing healthy and strong.

 Below are some of the grateful mothers and nourished children who received emergency nutrition.

-Saafi is the mother of 8 children and lives in the remote village of Bare-Qawi, Somalia.
+Saafi is the mother of 8 children and lives in a remote village in Somalia.
 Her 4-year-old Cabdi and 3-year-old Subeer suffered from both stomach and headaches, the result of severe malnutrition.